nojb/staged-ocs/README.md

 Staging is done by

-    Ocs_eval.stage : thread code -> (sval code -> unit code) -> scode -> unit code
+    Ocs_eval.stage : thread code -> scode -> sval code

-where the second argument is a continuation to pass the result to.

-The `thread` type is used at run-time for storing the current input/output ports and the current dynamic extent.
+The `thread` type is used at run-time to store the current dynamic extent (for `dynamic-wind`, currently not implemented).
 It does not represent a thread in the concurrent sense, but rather the evaluation state, and is copied and changed rather than modified in place.
 The initial thread can be created using `Ocs_top.make_thread : unit -> thread`.

 ## Continuations and I/O

-Any continuations captured are associated with the thread at the time of capture, so if a continuation is used to escape a `with-input-from-file` or `with-output-to-file`, the input/output port is restored to those of the time of capture.
+The current input/output port are stored in R7RS-style parameters (dynamically scoped variables).
+As such, if a continuation is used to escape a `with-input-from-file` or `with-output-to-file`, the input/output port is restored to those of the time of capture.

 If a continuation is used to return to a `with-input-from-file` or `with-output-to-file`, the port is once again set to the one opened by the `with-...-file` call.
-However, if the thunk has already exited once, the port will be closed and no longer be valid for I/O calls.
+However, if the thunk has already exited once, the port will be closed and no longer be valid for I/O calls (**FIXME: check if this is still accurate.**)

 ## Numbers